-I experienced the most terrifying and profound drug trip of my life recently.
+I experienced the most terrifying and profound drug trip of my life last month.

-Yes, the following article is, in part, my experience of tripping on the hallucinogenic drug DMT; but I promise it’s not an obnoxious recount of how silly it made me and my friends act, or anything of that vein.
+Yes, the following article details my experience of tripping on a hallucinogenic drug called DMT; but I promise it’s not an obnoxious recount of how silly it made me and my friends act, or anything of that vein.

 You’ll understand in a moment why all this matters.

 My initial interest in DMT was sparked by both its powerful nature and its connection to dreaming.
 Why did our species evolve in such a way?
 We know the purpose of structurally similar neurotransmitters; serotonin regulates our mood, while melatonin regulates our sleep cycle.
 So what does DMT regulate?
 What is it about the ability of our brains to excrete such a chemical that made our ancestors more apt in surviving and procreating than those born without it?
 The same can be asked of dreaming.